MR. ARTHUR H. PLOETZE

 In October of 1983 Art was elected to the Board of Directors of the Hardwood Distributors Association of the National Hardwood Lumber Association.
 The Hardwood Distributors Association is a organization of hardwood distribution yards from all over the United States.
 In September of 1987 Art was elected President of the Hardwood Distributors Association.
 Art also was elected to the Board of Directors of the National Hardwood Lumber Association for a term of 6 years from 1985 to 1991.

-In March 1997 Art was appointed Chairman of the Board for Schaller Hardwood Lumber Company, the position he holds today.
-Art handles all major plant expansions and capital expenditures.
+In March 1997 Art was appointed Chairman of the Board for Schaller Hardwood Lumber Company.
+Art handled all major plant expansions and capital expenditures.
 Under Art’s guidance and supervision Schaller Hardwood Lumber Company has grown into a company with locations in Poplar Bluff, St. Louis, and Marionville, Mo.
 The total employment at Schaller Hardwood now exceeds 60 employees, the company operates 6 over-the-road tractors, has 6 dry kilns with a total 240,000 bf capacity, and has increased sales every year since the move to Poplar Bluff.
-Art has over 54 years of experience in the hardwood lumber industry.
-Art is always available to answer any questions Schaller Hardwood Lumber Company’s customer may have and to provide guidance to all the employees of Schaller Hardwood.